kellobri/githooks-rsc-deployment/README.md

 # Git Pre-Commit Hook Examples for RStudio Connect Deployments

-## Basic example
+## Basic examples

-Print a passive reminder for every git commit
+Passive example: Print a reminder message on every git commit

+- Pros: Non-blocking
+- Cons: Easily ignored, hard to notice

 ```
 #!/bin/sh

-echo "# Please remember to update the manifest.json file!" > $1
+echo "# Please remember to update the manifest.json file!"
+exit 0
 ```

+Block any commit that does not include

 ## Application directory examples